HMS Leander (F109)

 HMS Leander (F109) was the nameship of the of the Royal Navy (RN).
 She was originally intended to be part of the and would have been known as Weymouth.
 Leander was, like the rest of the class, named after a figure of the classical Greek mythology.
 She was built by the Harland & Wolff shipyard in Belfast, Northern Ireland and was launched on 28 June 1961.
 She was commissioned on 27 March 1963.

 Service history

 1963-1969

 Upon her commissioning, Leander deployed to the West Indies, performing a variety of duties while there.
 She returned to the United Kingdom in April 1964.
-In 1965, Leander was part of Matchmaker I, a multi-national squadron of NATO, and the predecessor of Standing Naval Force Atlantic (STANAVFORLANT), which was created in 1967, although it was not actually formed until the following year.
-In 1966, Leander deployed to the Pacific and in 1967 she deployed back to the West Indies and subsequently to the Persian Gulf.
+In 1965, Leander was part of Matchmaker I, a multinational squadron of NATO, and the predecessor of Standing Naval Force Atlantic (STANAVFORLANT), which was created in 1967 but was not actually formed until the following year.
+In 1966, Leander deployed to the Pacific, and in 1967 she returned to the West Indies and subsequently to the Persian Gulf.